 Frequently Asked Questions

-What happens at our initial 30 minutes session?
+What happens at our free initial 30 minutes session?

 During our initial consultation, I would go through a counselling assessment to see if we would be a good fit to work together.
 We would then discuss any desired outcomes that you would like us to work towards.
 We would then agree to meet at a mutually convenient time and day each week.